substrait-io/substrait/site/docs/types/compound_logical_types.md

 | TIMESTAMP_MICRO_TZ(TZ)      | A timestamp in microseconds with a timezone TZ.              | timestamp<micro;tz> | timestamptz    | -              | timestamp(6) with time zone |
 | TIMESTAMP_MILLI_TZ(TZ)      | A timestamp in microseconds with a timezone TZ.              | timestamp<milli;tz> | -              | -              | timestamp(3) with time zone |

+#### Discussion Points

+* Should union type be included (only exists in Arrow)?
+Isn't a named struct sufficient?
+* Arbitrary precision time/date types (e.g. timestamp(9) which exists in Arrow and Trino, timestamp(1) which exists in Trino)
+* Can maps contain multiple values with the same key?